EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 ---
 ### To remember:

+- 2D grid traversals

+1. When it comes to solving 2D cell traversal graph problems quite often it is a good idea to reverse/flip the problem, which makes it easier to solve:

+   - Instead of flowing from the mountains into the ocean (edges), lets start from the edges and see where it could get us

+   - Instead of finding all surrounded regions by picking a 0 on the grid and checking if you could get to a border from there, let's pick all 0s on the edges and then traverse from them into the grid.
+By doing so you process only a subset of coordinates (edges that are 0) instead of all coordinates (all 0s on the grid)

+    This ^ allows to process only a subset of coordinates rather then all of them and is often quicker.

+2. To keep track of visited/processed cells you could:

+   - Have a set to drop visited/processed coords there and then check before/after recursively/iteratively going to the next coord if its been already processed - O(N) space complexity

+   - Change grid values in place to another char.
+Then, you could change them back to to the original value if you don't need to return anything and working with the passed grid - O(1) space complexity

+3. Check if the next coordinate you want to go to satisfies your condition before making the call rather than straight away in the recursive call (out of bounds, cell value is what we want etc) - reduces overhead associated with unnecessary function calls.

+---

 - Finding array rotation (wrapping)

 Say we have an array `[3,4,5,6,7,8,9,0,1,2]`, we need to know the pivot index: